 HVAC service manager, $71,176 average salary

-Where HVAC Technicians Are in High Demand
+Where Are HVAC Technicians in High Demand?

-- Florida: Hurricanes, educational and healthcare facilities.
+- Florida: Hurricanes, education and healthcare facilities.

-- California: Wildfires, transportation, energy and utility projects.
+- California: Wildfires, transportation, energy and utility upgrades.

-- Texas: Hurricanes, energy, utility and other infrastructure updates.
+- Texas: Hurricanes, energy, utility and other infrastructure projects.

 - New York: Residential and infrastructure updates.